 But at times, grandparents can become increasingly annoying, even toxic.
-If you notice the following behaviors in your or your partner’s parents, it indicates that they are toxic and serious action needs to be taken to secure your children.
+If you notice the following behaviors in your or your partner’s parents, it is a sign they are toxic grandparents and serious action needs to be taken to secure your children.

 Time has changed many things.
 Our parents might have been putting their children on their stomach to sleep, but now research has proven that it can endanger the life of the child.

 In the past, homemade food was considered the only option for children, but in the present hectic routines, we as parents might be looking for some ready-made healthy options.

 Sometimes these generational conflicts in parenting can become weird.
 I remember during a family counseling session, the grandmother was very annoyed with the mother of the baby.
 The reason behind this anger was that the mother would lay down her kid on one side after feeding, while the grandmother was of the belief that it would result in a misshapen head.
 Those from South Asia can very well relate to this weird argument, because in the past a well-rounded head was considered a sign of beauty in this region.

 Having differences is quite normal, as long as these can be settled peacefully.
 But it can become very difficult if grandparents think that they are more experienced and an expert in parenting.
 They simply want to take over and impose how children should be disciplined, taught, and taken care of.